-Flying Officer Jack Nott was the son of Charles and Beatrice Nott and the husband of Airlie of Nimbin, NSW.
-Born 1918, a bricklayer by trade he had enlisted on 1 February 1942.
+Flying Officer Jack Nott was the son of Charles and Beatrice Nott and the husband of Airlie.
+Born 1918 at Armidale a bricklayer/builder by trade he had enlisted on 1 February 1942.
 After training in Australia he left for Canada on 2 July 1942 where he underwent a number of courses before moving to England.
 He commenced at 77 Squadron RAF on 9 November 1943 and had his first flight with them the next day.

 Halifax MZ698 took off from RAF Full Sutton at 2320 hours on the night of 16/17 June 1944, detailed to bomb Sterkrade, Germany.
 MZ698 was one of seven aircraft from 77 Squadron that failed to return after the mission.

 Flying Officer Nott, the only Australian on board, was the Air Bomber, the other seven crew members belonged to the RAF.
 The aircraft crashed at St Oedenrode (Noord-rabant), a small town north of Eindhoven and west of the main road leading to Uden, Holland.
 Five of the crew were killed in the crash and Flight Sergeants Needham and Bulmer became POWs.

+RAF Flight Lieutenant S E Wodehouse

+RAF Flying Officer A H Ford RAF Sergeant D D Roberts RAF Flight Sergeant J H Bulmer

+RAAF Flying Officer J S Nott - Air Bomber

+RAF Flight Sergeant J W Needham

+RAF Sergeant R Cotter RAF Sergeant J H Brown

 Flying Officer Nott evaded capture and was in hiding with the Dutch underground movement.
-He was conveyed to a transit address in the town of Tilburg, Holland.
+He was conveyed to a transit address, the home of 60 year old Jacoba Pulskens, in the town of Tilburg, Holland.
 The Germans captured a member of the underground and learnt of the presence of Nott plus two other evaders, (R E Carter RCAF & R A Walker RAF).
-These three were then captured and shot by the Gestapo on 9 July 1944.
+They raided the house and these three were captured and shot outside the house by the Gestapo on 9 July 1944.
 Flying Officer Nott and the two other airmen were shot whilst POWs in contravention of the Geneva Convention.
-Their bodies were taken in coffins to the Vught Concentration Camp and it was assumed they were cremated.
+Their bodies were firstly taken to the Queen Elizabeth Hospital in Tilburg and placed in coffins and then removed to the Vught Concentration Camp and it was assumed they were cremated.
 Flying Officer Nott has no known grave and his name is commemorated on the Memorial to the Missing, Runnymede.
 He was classified as killed while a prisoner of war.
+Ref: Wingless by Tom Roberts

+Mrs Jacora Pulskins was taken to Ravensbruk concentration camp and executed.
+The Germans involved in this war crime were later tried by a War Crime Tribunal and found guilty.
+Four were hanged.
+It was said she voluntarily took the place of a mother with children hoping to save their lives.

-NB: Coba Pusken, the owner of the home at Tilburg, was placed in Mauthausen Concentration Camp where he died.
-Ref: Wingless by Tom Roberts The five crew members killed in the crash are buried in the Eindhoven (Woensel) General Cemetery Flying Officer Nott was posthumously Mentioned in Despatches - Promulgated in London Gazette 13 June 1946 page 2818, in recognition of his actions in endeavouring to avoid capture by the enemy.
+The five crew members killed in the crash are buried in the Eindhoven (Woensel) General Cemetery

+Flying Officer Nott was posthumously Mentioned in Despatches - Promulgated in London Gazette 13 June 1946 page 2818, in recognition of his actions in endeavouring to avoid capture by the enemy.
 He was survived by his wife and son Antony.

-He is remembered with Honour at the Australian War Memorial and the Memorial to the Missing, Runnymede.
+He is remembered with Honour at the Australian War Memorial, the Memorial to the Missing, Runnymede, Armidale High School WW2 Honour Roll, Armidale City Bowling Club and the Prisoners of War Memorial at Ballarat, Victoria.